Music Production HND

 Learn from industry professionals with specialist expertise

 You will learn from a course team of professionals with extensive experience in studio and music production, sound engineering, music and sound for film and multimedia, live and session instrument performance, and musicology.
-In addition, you will benefit from masterclasses from visiting practitioners, visits to recording studios, record companies, seminars, and music events.
+In addition, you will benefit from masterclasses from visiting practitioners, visits to recording studios and record companies, seminars and music events.

 Benefit from small classes, one-to-one support and a friendly team environment

 Offering lots of support, this course will enable you to develop into a flexible, creative and reflective learner with a range of tangible and transferrable skills, essential to your progression onto university or into employment.

 The Music Production HND is delivered in partnership between City and Islington College and Islington Music Workshop.

 Develop core technical skills in the use of key SSL technology: Nucleus, Matrix and AWS948.

 Explore techniques in a variety of contexts, including games and film sound production and music recording.

 Develop skills in listening, research and analysis of music and production.